moeru-ai/xsai/CONTRIBUTING.md

 ## Testing

-One shouldn't have to connect to OpenAI's paid API for every test, so we chose some compatible local services to use for testing:
+We weren't supposed to connect to OpenAI's paid APIs while testing, so we chose some local services to use for test:

 ### generateText, streamText, generateObject